 Please upload the following documents prior to our initial meeting - request documents:

-1. Originals of all wills and codicils (if estate plan not prepared by our office).
+1. All original wills and codicils (if estate plan not prepared by our office).

-2. Originals of all trusts and amendments established by decedent (if estate plan not prepared by our office).
+2. All original trusts and amendments established by decedent (if estate plan not prepared by our office).

 3. Most recent bank statements for accounts on which decedent's name appears as either sole or co-owner in any capacity and copy of signature card for each account.
 Copies of monthly statements.